suiGn/i.mLearning/Knowledge_Files/Intro.md

   Implement a data access layer that allows users or applications to query data based on metadata:

-API Development: Create APIs that accept metadata queries and return corresponding data.
+**API Development**: Create APIs that accept metadata queries and return corresponding data.
 Ensure these APIs are secure and performant.
 Caching Mechanisms: Utilize caching to improve performance for frequently accessed data.

 5. ### Continuous Organization

   While the primary data storage remains relatively unstructured, create background processes that can organize data into optimized formats based on usage patterns: